Code-Institute-Submissions/pub_restaurant_search/TESTING.md

   - Visitors who are browsing with Chrome, Safari, Firefox and IE can use the website on desktop, tablet and mobile views with full responsiveness.

-- As a visitor, I want to find out about tasty food, delicious cuisines and awesome recipes.
-Also, a visitor might want to find out more about healthy eating.
+- As a visitor, I want to find out about cafes, pubs, or restaurants.

-  - Go to the home page and scroll down to the section 'Delicious Food - Everyday - All day’
+  - Go to the home page and enter your query into the search field.

-  - There are two sections each introducing a different reasons why eating healthy is good.
+  - Select from "Select county" dropdown list in case you want to filter search

+  - Select from "Select Establishment" dropdown list in case you want to filter search even further

-- As a visitor, one might want to find out about worlds various cuisines.
+- As a visitor, one might want to send suggestions, advices, or report an issue

-  - Go to the home page and scroll down to the ‘Cuisines’ section where there are three columns introducing some of the world's best cuisines.

-  - There is a 'Read More...' button when if clicked on it, visitor will be taken to a page dedicated to that cuisine.
+  - Go to the Contact page, and send a query.

+  - An email will be sent to the team.

-- As a visitor, I would like to subscribe to Delicious Food latest news.
+- As a visitor, I would like to subscribe to latest updates.

   - Go to the bottom of the home page by scrolling down and there is a green form labelled ‘Subscribe to our newsletter’.